Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

 VOM helps meet the basic needs of displaced Christians.
 We also provide training seminars for evangelical pastors who continue to serve inside the country.
 Give to VOM’s Global Ministry

-- Pray for the few Christians in the Kurdish Qamishli area of Syria.
+- Pray for the few Christians living in the Kurdish Qamishli area.

-- Pray for Pastor Victor in Afrin, who is faithfully sharing Christ amid the turmoil.
+- Pray for Pastor Victor in Afrin, who is faithfully sharing Christ amid great turmoil.

-- Pray for those ministering to persecuted Druze people in Suwayda.
+- Pray for those ministering to oppressed Druze people in Soweyda.

 - Pray that the many Christian converts from Islam will grow in knowledge and faith.

-- Pray through Col. 3:14 for the churches and Christians.
+- Pray for unity among churches and Christians.